Wycube/bcma-to-html/README.md

 # bcma-to-html
-A script that converts .bcma (3DS Manual) files to html.
+A few scripts that converts .bcma (3DS Manual) files to html.